AnalogCyan/dotfiles/README.md

 Remember to replace the `.gitconfig` with your own info, and bear in mind you may need to adjust the files and scripts as needed to match your setup.
 This README section is specific for the given script and doesn't take into account other potential files or changes.

-## 🐧 Linux
+## 🐧 Linux & Homelab Server

 This repository contains a straightforward installation script for setting up a new Linux environment according to my preferred configurations.
 Files are located in the `Linux` directory.
+It also includes setup steps specific for homelab server environments, which can be optionally executed.

 This script includes the following operations: